davepinch/pinchy.cc/collections/_countries/thailand/thailand/wikipedia/Thailand.md

   - Thailand
   - Wikipedia
 ---
-**Thailand** (/ˈtaɪlænd, ˈtaɪlənd/ *TY-land*, *TY-lənd*), historically known as **Siam** (/saɪˈæm, ˈsaɪæm/) and officially the **Kingdom of Thailand**, is a country in Southeast Asia, located at the centre of Indochinese Peninsula, spanning 513,120 square kilometres (198,120 sq mi), with a population of almost 70 million.
-The country is bordered to the north by Myanmar and Laos, to the east by Laos and Cambodia, to the south by the Gulf of Thailand and Malaysia, and to the west by the Andaman Sea and the extremity of Myanmar.
-Thailand also shares maritime borders with Vietnam to the southeast, and Indonesia and India to the southwest.
-Bangkok is the nation's capital and largest city.
+**Thailand** (/ˈtaɪlænd, -lənd/ *TY-land*, *-⁠lənd*), officially the **Kingdom of Thailand** and historically known as **Siam** (/saɪˈæm, ˈsaɪæm/), is a country in Southeast Asia on the Indochinese Peninsula.
+With a population of almost 70 million, it spans 513,120 square kilometres (198,120 sq mi).
+Thailand is bordered to the north by Myanmar and Laos, to the east by Laos and Cambodia, to the south by the Gulf of Thailand and Malaysia, and to the west by the Andaman Sea; it also shares maritime borders with Vietnam to the southeast, and Indonesia and India to the southwest.
+[Bangkok]({% include cc-url for="Bangkok - Wikipedia" %}) is the nation's capital and largest city.